Joe Walker (linebacker)

-Joe Walker (born December 11, 1992) is an American football linebacker who is a free agent.
-He played college football at Oregon and was drafted in the seventh round of the 2016 NFL Draft by the Philadelphia Eagles.
-He has also been a member of the San Francisco 49ers.
+Joe Walker (born December 11, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected in the seventh round of the 2016 NFL draft by the Philadelphia Eagles.
+He was also a member of the Arizona Cardinals, San Francisco 49ers and Washington Football Team.

 College career

 Walker led the Ducks in tackles in 2015, having started all but five games since the 2013 Alamo Bowl.
 He collected 203 career tackles in three seasons at Oregon, and 102 more during one season at junior college.
 He had many dynamic plays on the Ducks' fast-paced defense, including two fumbles recovered for touchdowns, one of which was the notorious drop at the 1-yard line by Utah wide receiver Kaelin Clay in the Utah-Oregon game on November 8, 2014, which Walker returned 99 yards for an Oregon touchdown.

 Professional career

+Pre-draft

-Walker was not one of the 39 collegiate linebackers invited to the 2016 NFL Scouting Combine, but completed in Oregon's Pro Day.
+Walker was not one of the 39 collegiate linebackers invited to the 2016 NFL Scouting Combine, but competed in Oregon's Pro Day.
 Walker was a projected to be a seventh-round pick or priority undrafted free agent by NFL draft experts and scouts.
 He was ranked the 19th best inside linebacker prospect in the draft by NFLDraftScout.com.